 You should consult your compliance department for information about the approval or marketing materials, and the rules and use of social media.

 Lou is a Vice President of Marketing at LPL Financial and has been with the firm since 2007.
-In his role at LPL Financial, Lou manages the Marketing Consulting and Solutions Center team as well as the Virtual Chief Marketing Officer program (VCMO).
+In his role at LPL Financial, Lou manages the Marketing Consulting team as well as the Marketing Solutions program.
 View full bio.